tomknig/view-matchers/README.md

 end
 ```

-## Contribution & Contributors
+## Contribution

-I'd love to see your ideas for improving this library!
+I'd love to see your ideas!
-The best way to contribute is by submitting a pull request or a [new Github issue](https://github.com/TomKnig/view-matchers/issues/new). :octocat:
+I do really appreciate pull requests and [Github issues](https://github.com/TomKnig/view-matchers/issues/new). :octocat:

 ## Author